Home

 Compost is the partially decayed remains of plants and animals and is an excellent source of organic matter; what’s more, you can make it yourself and keep it handy for all your gardening needs.

-Indeed, it’s relatively easy to make your own compost pile and it will help save you money and trips to your local gardening supply store if you have a ready supply of organic matter.
+It's relatively easy to make your own compost pile and it will help save you money and trips to your local gardening supply store if you have a ready supply of organic matter.

 Compost provides nutrients and enriches soil; as an amendment to soils rich in clay, compost helps drainage, while as an amendent to soils rich in sand, compost helps hold more moisture.